bigpipe/bigpipe-layout/README.md

 ## Installation

-Bigpipe-layout is released in npm and can be installed using:
+The layout plugin is released to npm and can be installed using:

 ```bash
 npm install bigpipe-layout --save